-Dr. Gonzalez is Assistant Professor of Biomedical Informatics at
+Dr. Gonzalez is an Associate Professor of Biomedical Informatics at

 Arizona State University and Data Core Director for one of the largest

 NIH/NIA supported Alzheimer’s Disease Centers.
-She is also a
+She leads the

-Processing techniques.
-She has successfully led teams of students
+Natural Language Processing techniques.
+She has successfully led teams

-placing at the top of the Biocreative II.5 and Biocreative III
+of students placing at the top of the Biocreative II.5 and Biocreative

 Dr. Gonzalez joined the BMI Department in 2006, after a successful